Federal Direct Stafford Loans (Subsidized and Unsubsidized)

 The Federal Parent Loan for Undergraduate Students (PLUS Loan) provides government-insured, long-term, low-interest loans for eligible parents of dependent, undergraduate students who do not qualify for other financial assistance.
 Parents may borrow up to the total cost of their dependent student's education minus any other aid for which the students are eligible.

-PLUS loans are available to parents with good credit histories through the FFEL program.
+PLUS loans are available to parents who do not have an adverse credit history.

 Candidates: Parents of Dependent Undergraduate Students